All Episodes

 And none was forthcoming.

-And I said, This is strange.
+And I said, this is strange.

 This is a party that supports blacks and minorities.

-So we actually began a fundraising effort on this program, and people listening to this program, I just asked them to send a dollar because uh Democrats they don't like money from the rich other than Hollywood rich people.
+And people listening to this program, I just asked him to send a dollar because Democrats, they don't like money from the rich, other than Hollywood rich people.

 Just send a dollar to Carl McCall's campaign.

-And apparently enough of you did because it was written about by a columnist in the New York Daily News who was upset with the Democrats that it was left in my audience to fund the Carl McCall campaign in uh in New York.
+And apparently enough of you did because it was written about by a columnist in the New York Daily News who was upset with the Democrats that it was left in my audience to fund the Carl McCall campaign in New York.

 This guy has made a terrible blunder.